Subject: APP/J3015/A/13/2198848 Opposing building 116 houses on Protected

 It would also pre-empt the decisions to be made on the core strategy.

-http://www.broxtowe.gov.uk/.ashx?id=23863&p=0CHttpHandler .This land is currently designated as "protected".
+I would like to object to any Appeal which overturned the planning protection in the local plans of site 220, which can be found at http://www.broxtowe.gov.uk/.ashx?id=23863&p=0CHttpHandler .This land is currently designated as "protected".
 The reference says "The site is part of a Protected Open Area and could not be developed without a major policy change, as well as the land being retained for use for the Tram route.
 Also adjacent to a listed building and to a Site of Importance for Nature Conservation, severe topographical constraints, a remote risk of flooding and possible contaminated land issue also affects the site. "

 So to be clear: